looker-open-source/looker_deployer/README.md

 This command allows for the migration of roles across instances.

-Matching for create or update will be based on the name of the setting, since IDs are auto-incremented.
+Matching for create/update/delete will be based on the name of the setting, since IDs are auto-incremented.

 The command accepts the following arguments:

 ```
-usage: ldeploy roles [-h] --source SOURCE [--ini INI] --target TARGE [TARGET ...] [--pattern PATTERN] [--debug]
+usage: ldeploy roles [-h] --source SOURCE [--ini INI] --target TARGE [TARGET ...] [--pattern PATTERN] [--delete] [--debug]

 optional arguments:
   -h, --help            show this help message and exit